Corning and SGD Pharma will build a new glass tubing facility in Telangana to expand pharmaceutical manufacturing in India. Credit: SGD Pharma.

 The project is expected to be developed with an investment of approximately Rs50bn ($60.53m).
 Credit: SGD Pharma.

-The facility will combine Corning’s proprietary glass-coating Velocity® Vial technology platform with SGD Pharma’s vial-converting expertise to improve the quality of vial and filling-line productivity, along with the delivery speed of injectable treatments worldwide.
+The plant combines Corning’s proprietary glass-coating Velocity® Vial technology platform with SGD Pharma’s vial-converting expertise to enhance the quality of vials and filling-line productivity, as well as the delivery speed of injectable treatments worldwide.

-The facility will help the companies to support drug manufacturers in addressing progressively complex capacity and quality challenges while fulfilling the worldwide need for essential medicines.
+Developed with an investment of approximately Rs5bn ($60.3m), the facility helps the companies to support drug manufacturers in addressing progressively complex capacity and quality challenges while fulfilling the worldwide need for essential medicines.

-The ground-breaking ceremony for the facility took place in June 2023 with an estimated investment of approximately Rs5bn ($60.3m).
+The Corning-SGD Pharma joint venture was announced in April 2023.
+The ground-breaking ceremony for the facility took place in June 2023.

 Conventional glass vials generally have a higher coefficient of friction, which can cause challenges during pharmaceutical filling processes.
-It can reduce vial flow on pharmaceutical filling lines and lead to interventions, vial jams, tip-overs and glass breakage, creating disruptions and increasing drug filling manufacturing costs.
+It can reduce the flow of vials on filling lines and lead to interventions, vial jams, tip-overs and glass breakage, creating disruptions and increasing drug filling manufacturing costs.

 The coating significantly reduces the coefficient of friction, enabling smoother flow and movement of the vials on filling lines.
-The coating reduces the occurrence of damage that can lead to cracks and fractures and cosmetic defects.
+The coating reduces the occurrence of damage that can lead to cracks and fractures, as well as cosmetic defects.

 It reduces glass particulates by up to 96%, retains 90% of its strength and reduces crack generation by three times.